On $k$-neighborly reorientations of oriented matroids

 \emph{chirotope $\rightarrow$ circuits:}

-Note that in a uniform oriented matroid the chirotope $\chi(B)\neq 0$ for every ordered set of size $r$.
-Further, the supports of its circutis correspond to all sets of size $r+1$.
-It is well-known, see \cite[Section 3.5]{BVSWZ99}, that from the chirotope of a unifrom oriented matroid, we obtain the signs of a circuit $X$ with $\underline{X}=\{b_1,...,b_{r+1}\}$ via:
+In a uniform oriented matroid the chirotope $\chi(B)\neq 0$ for every ordered set of size $r$.
+Further, the supports of its circuits correspond to all sets of size $r+1$.
+It is well-known, see \cite[Section 3.5]{BVSWZ99}, that from the chirotope of a uniform oriented matroid, we obtain the signs of a circuit $X$ with $\underline{X}=\{b_1,...,b_{r+1}\}$ via:

 where $B=\underline{X}\setminus b_i$ and $B'=\underline{X}\setminus b_{i+1}$.
 This allows us to compute the set $\mathcal{C}$ from $\chi$.

 \emph{circuits $\rightarrow$ $o$-vector:}